Mindbaz/awesome-opensource-email/README.md

 - [DragonFly](https://github.com/corecode/dma) - A small MTA for home and office use `Linux`, `UNIX`, `BSD`, `C`
 - [hMailServer](https://www.hmailserver.com/) - A user friendly IMAP, SMTP and POP3 server with admin GUI and spam protection. `Windows`, `AGPLv3`, `C++`
 - [EmailRelay](https://emailrelay.sourceforge.net/) - A small SMTP and POP3 server that is easy to configure `Windows`, `Linux`, `OpenWrt`, `GPLv3`, `C++`
+- [Stalwart SMTP](https://stalw.art/smtp/) - Stalwart SMTP is a modern SMTP server developed in Rust with a focus on security, speed, and extensive configurability `AGPLv3`, `Rust`

 ### Email Testing Application